thinb105/nodeshop/README.md

 # nodeshop
-A simple ecommercial website with some essential funnction.
+A simple ecommercial website with some essential function.

 You can register your own customer account to checck them.